rOY369/Docs/work/IoT/roadmap discussion.md

 			- Easy to integrate new features
 			- Less coupling
 		- Architecture
-	- Refactoring/Technical Debt
+	- Technical Debt
+		- Refactoring
 			- Code should be Easy to read and understand
 		- Quality Unit testing
 		- Documentation
 			- Code documentation